MarcusElwin/ai-agent-sdk-arena/README.md

 ## Development

+### Requirements

+- Node.js 20 or higher (for JavaScript/TypeScript code)
+- Python 3.9 or higher (for Python code)
+- Poetry (Python dependency management)

+This project uses an `.nvmrc` file to specify the Node.js version.
+If you use NVM, simply run `nvm use` in the project root.

 ### Code Quality

-This project uses ESLint and Prettier for code quality and formatting consistency.
+This project uses ESLint and Prettier for JavaScript/TypeScript code quality, and Black, isort, and flake8 for Python code quality.
 See [LINTING.md](LINTING.md) for details.

 - Run `npm run lint` to check for linting issues
 - Run `npm run format` to format all files